 Bryant, M.,Michalczyk, J. J.,Michalczyk, S., Hitler's Mein Kampf and the Holocaust, Bloomsbury.

-Bryant, M., A World History of War Crimes, Bloomsbury Academic, 2021.
+Bryant, M., A World History of War Crimes (2nd, substantially revised edition), Bloomsbury, 2021.

 Sedgewick, J., "Rendering Justice", Oxford University Press, 2021.